booste-corporation/booste_cli/README.md

 # Booste CLI
 The Booste CLI (command line interface) makes remote development as easy as local.
-Run code on personalized environments on the cloud, rather than on the local hardware.
+Run code in personalized environments on the cloud, rather than on the local hardware.
 Booste remote evironments are easily be shared across your team, eliminating dependency issues, platform conflicts, and compute restrictions of local hardware.

-**Booste has an number of potential use cases.
+**Booste has a number of potential use cases.
 A few possible use cases:**

 ### 1. Before CI/CD Pipeline

-You can use a codebox to make sure that your team's environments are in sync before you put it through a CI/CD pipeline so you can avoid frustrating compatibility isssues with your code.
+You can use a codebox to make sure that your team's environments are in sync before you put it through a CI/CD pipeline so you can avoid frustrating compatibility issues with your code.

 ![Diagram](diagrams/.Pre_CI_CD.png)